safiyakhanam07/my-demo/README.md

 # my-demo
-This is my first Git repositary
+This is my first Git epositary author - safiya khanam